“VALTELLINA WINE TRAIL”

 art.
 19 - INSURANCE

-The organization has taken out a civil liability insurance for the duration of the event.
+The organization has taken out a liability insurance for the duration of the event.
 Participation is under the full responsibility of the participants, who agree to renounce all claims against the organization in the event of loss, damage or other consequences that may arise as a result of the athlete’s participation in the race.
 When collecting his or her start number, the athlete must sign a liability waiver.

 art.
 20 – RESULTS AND PRIZES